For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Drexel Dragons learn, live, and play in one of the country’s most dynamic learning environments, located in the heart of Philadelphia’s University City neighborhood.
 High school students are invited to visit a class or attend a summer institute.
 Get a better sense of everything Drexel has to offer by joining an upcoming open house.
 Come see what makes Drexel such an amazing place!

 Students at the College of Arts and Sciences —many beginning as early as their freshman year— work hand-in-hand with world-class Drexel researchers and scholars.
-Together, they enhance understanding, generate groundbreaking discoveries and drive positive change across a diverse range of disciplines spanning the humanities, social sciences and natural sciences.
+Together, they learn by doing, enhance their understanding and help generate groundbreaking discoveries.

 Read More